Ed and Lorraine Warren: Snedeker house

-In 1986, Ed and Lorraine Warren arrived and proclaimed the Snedeker house, a former funeral home, to be infested with demons.
+In 1986, the Warrens arrived and declared the Snedeker house, a former funeral home, was infested by demons.
 The case was featured in the 1993 book In a Dark Place: The Story of a True Haunting.
 A TV film that later became part of the Discovery Channel series A Haunting was produced in 2002.
 The Haunting in Connecticut, a film based on the Warrens' version of events and directed by Peter Cornwell, was released in 2009.
-Horror author Ray Garton, who wrote an account of the alleged haunting of the Snedeker family in Southington, Connecticut, later called into question the veracity of the accounts contained in his book, saying, "The family involved, which was going through some serious problems like alcoholism and drug addiction, could not keep their story straight, and I became very frustrated; it's hard writing a non-fiction book when all the people involved are telling you different stories".
+Horror author Ray Garton, who wrote an account of the alleged haunting of the Snedeker family in Southington, Connecticut, later called into question the veracity of the accounts in his book, saying, "The family involved, which was going through some serious problems like alcoholism and drug addiction, could not keep their story straight, and I became very frustrated; it's hard writing a non-fiction book when all the people involved are telling you different stories".
 To paranormal investigator Benjamin Radford, Garton said of Lorraine, "'If she told me the sun would come up tomorrow morning, I'd get a second opinion'".